Harbor Migration Guide: From 2.6.4 to 2.12

 existingClaim: <registry pvc name>

-If the original instance is deployed with NodePort, the configuration is as follows:
+If the original instance is deployed with NodePort, set the following configuration:

 # New instance configuration